rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 </ng-container>
 ```

+## Using the reactive context

 ## Using the reactive context over local variables
 ![Contextual-State--template-vs-variable](https://user-images.githubusercontent.com/10064416/192660150-643c4d37-5326-4ba2-ad84-e079890b3f2f.png)

-A nice feature of the `*rxLet` directive is, it provides a set of [local variables]() to access the [reactive context state]() in the tempalte.
+A nice feature of the `*rxLet` directive is, it provides 2 ways to access the [reactive context state]() in the tempalte:
+- local variables
+- templates

-* ### Context Variables
+### Context Variables

 The following context variables are available for each template:

  - $implicit: `T` // the default variable accessed by `let val`
  - error: `undefined` | `Error`
  - complete: `undefined` |`boolean`
  - suspense: `undefined` |`true`

- You can use the as likek this:
+ You can use the as like this:

 ```html
 <ng-container *rxLet="observableNumber$; let n; let s = suspense; let e = error, let c = complete">